-According to research, more than 10 million light truck and car accidents occur each year in the United States alone.
+According to research, more than 10 million light truck and car accidents occur annually in the United States alone.
 Not to mention, around 4,597 people lost their lives in motorcycle accidents, while about 93,000 suffered severe injuries.

 An automobile accident is a hazardous and frightening experience.
 When individuals have an accident, they will feel scared, confused, and might go into shock, whether it is a minor or a major accident.
 It can be highly nerve-wracking for the parties involved.